 The Judiciary subsidizes the cost of mediation for litigants with limited financial means through a sliding fee scale.
 The subsidy is available when the household income of a parent with one or more minor children is \$30,000 or less.
 Eligible participants pay part of the mediator's hourly fee pursuant to a sliding-fee scale.
 The program pays the balance of the mediator's hourly fee for up to ten hours of mediation services per eligible party.
 The program also pays mediators a modest fee to screen cases to assess whether the dispute is appropriate for mediation.
 Mediation is not used in cases where a mediator suspects there are issues of abuse.

-Family Court Mediation
+Family Mediation

-- Total number of intakes: 448 - Number of intakes appropriate for mediation: 345 - Percent of intakes that became mediations: 77% - Average duration of mediation session: 2:44
+- Total number of intakes: 441 - Number of intakes appropriate for mediation: 317 - Percent of intakes that became mediations: 72%